Location unknown for seven Northland Covid 19 cases

-Some of the locations of new Covid cases in the region are unknown with investigations being carried out to pinpoint where they are.
+Some of the locations of new Covid cases in Northland are unknown with investigations being carried out to pinpoint where they are.

 They were among the 40 new cases announced in Northland by the district health board on Monday.

-Kerikeri continued to record the highest number of cases with 10, followed by eight in Whangārei, three in both Kaitāia and Dargaville, two each in Taipa Bay-Mangōnui, Kāeo, Kaikohe, Moerewa; and one case reported in Russell.
+Kerikeri continued to record the highest number of cases with 10, followed by eight in Whangārei, three in both Kaitāia and Dargaville, two each in Taipa Bay-Mangōnui, Kāeo, Kaikohe and Moerewa, with one case in Russell.

 The new cases take Northland's number of active cases to 353 from a total of 509 since October 22 last year.